 Before founding and becoming Artistic Director of Damn Cheek, Darren was Associate Director of Krazy Kat Theatre Company.
 A fluent British Sign Language user, he toured regularly in Krazy Kat Theatre Company’s sign-integrated productions between 2000 and 2011.
 He has also worked as Associate Director for theatre companies UnFit Productions, YCT and Kipper Tie.

 Since 1997, Darren has been actively involved in the writing and development of many original plays and adaptations.
-He is currently developing Damn Cheek’s newest creations which include 2 extensive site-specific community theatre projects in the North East and South East of England plus a piece focused on eating disorders which reflects Damn Cheek’s passionate commitment to mental health issues.
+He is currently developing Damn Cheek’s newest creations which include an extensive site-specific community theatre project in the North East of England plus a piece focused on eating disorders which reflects Damn Cheek’s passionate commitment to mental health issues.
 Darren is also continuing to develop the monthly Zoom performances which Damn Cheek began in 2020 during lockdown and which aim to stretch the boundaries of Zoom for online audiences.

 Darren is an experienced trainer, role-player, presenter and facilitator in both public and corporate, national and international settings, including NHS Trusts, BBC Academy and the National Bank of Pakistan.
 He is also a fully qualified individual, relationship and group psychotherapist.